 Have you ever let it slip that you’re sending out a member survey during a cross-department meeting and then received a lot of “since you’re already sending a survey, could you add …” requests from other departments?
 Question creep is real, and if you’re not careful, will detract from your goal of meaningfully and effectively listening for clues from your members.

 Better practice: evolve your survey by repeating it frequently and iterating the questions to elicit clear feedback.
 Send to small (representative) segments and then fine-tune your questions before sending to a larger audience.
 Use skip-logic where you can so you don’t waste a question on someone who has indicated it’s not relevant.
 Start with a few questions, and add more as you read outcomes.
 This isn’t a one-and-done exercise.

 The importance of Active Listening: be authentic, relevant and have a purpose.

 Crafting a good survey is much like having a satisfying conversation with a friend.
 If you spend all your energy during the conversation thinking about what YOU are going to say instead of listening to what the other person is saying, you will learn far less and be a lot less satisfied with the experience.

 Think about what you want to know, and most importantly, what you will do with the information.
 If you ask what your constituents WANT to read about, you may not be able to deliver on their requests (if they even have any qualified ideas).
 And they may perceive that you ignored their suggestions if they don’t see that topic appear.
 Better: ask what they thought of each of the articles in the last issue you sent.
-Compare to previous issues.
-Trend their satisfaction with articles about specific areas of interest and you’ll begin to understand what engages your readers.
+Compare those answers to surveys from previous issues.
+Trend their satisfaction with articles about specific areas of interest and you’ll begin to understand what content engages your readers.

 →Tip: how readers react to a cover image impacts their overall impression of the magazine.
 First impressions matter, always.